donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 8.2.2	General

+By _data_, we mean _all information that is (1) generated as a part of the research process and (2) on which a scientific report is/will be based_.
+This does not only include empirical data, but also simulated data, computer scripts for analysis and simulations, stimuli presented in experiments and the computer scripts for presenting them, etc.

 Data must be archived in their original form.
 Here, original means the following: without any manipulations that limit future analyses of these data.

 The DAC must be annotated in two ways: (1) by providing collection attributes (see further), and (2) by adding one or more human-readable documents in which the data are annotated.